 Keep your tills ringing till spring!

-Having an online presence and a secure shopping facility can help retailers capitalise on the growing appeal of internet shopping by showcasing the latest discounts and deals, and targeting consumers with well-placed ads.
+Having an online presence and a secure shopping facility can help retailers capitalise on the growing appeal of internet shopping by showcasing the latest discounts, deals and targeting consumers with well-placed ads.

 Meanwhile, giving customers the option to spread the cost of purchases can help in securing those sales – even when money’s tight.